Former aides set to testify against Penn State ex-president

 Share via Email

-HARRISBURG, Pa. — Prosecutors preparing to lay out their case against Penn State's former president say two of his ex-top lieutenants are among those who could take the stand.
+HARRISBURG, Pa. — Prosecutors preparing to lay out their case against Penn State's former president in the Jerry Sandusky child molestation scandal say two of his ex-top lieutenants could take the stand.

-The two sides will make their openings after four alternates are chosen for the jury.
 On Monday, seven women and five men were chosen for the main jury panel after questioning of prospective jurors was done in secret.
+Four alternates were being picked Tuesday morning.

 The attorney general's office's witness list includes two former Penn State officials who took plea deals last week — former